Kyoto, Japan: An In-Depth Travel Guide

 Kyoto is often referred to as Japan’s most beautiful city, thanks to its countless temples, shrines and traditional gardens.
 Many people go there to visit its iconic architectural attractions, spot elusive geishas, and of course, to experience the cherry blossoms in spring.

-To help you on your way, I outline the essential things that you need to know below, and then link out to more in-depth articles on each topic.
+To help you on your way, I outline the essential things you need to know below, and I link out to my more in-depth articles about the city.

 About Kyoto & Why To Visit

-Kyoto was the capital of Japan for over a thousand years.
-It was one of the few Japanese cities that escaped World War II bombings, so you’ll find plenty of well-preserved temples, shrines and wooden machiya townhouses, contrasted against modern, bustling structures.
+Kyoto was Japan's capital for over a thousand years.
+It's one of the few Japanese cities that escaped World War II bombings, which is why you’ll find so many well-preserved temples, shrines and wooden machiya townhouses there, often contrasted against modern, bustling structures.

-There are many reasons to visit Kyoto, but I personally love the city for all the unique culture that you get to experience, the wide variety of Japanese cuisine, as well as the beautiful scenery that changes with the seasons.
+From the many reasons to visit Kyoto, I personally love the city for its unique culture, the wide variety of Japanese cuisine, as well as the beautiful scenery that changes with the seasons.

 Kyoto is a large city that’s definitely not short on attractions and activities, so I’ve written an article about Kyoto’s top 12 things to do to help you decide which activities to experience during your stay.